wavering-ruby/STARS-VBA-CharactersSheet/README.md

 ## PP Calculation (PP)

 This function calculates a character's Health Points (HP or PV).
-The formula uses variables such as class, Constitution attribute, and Chaotic Exposure percentage.
+The formula uses variables such as class, Power attribute, and Chaotic Exposure percentage.
 It dynamically adjusts the calculation based on the character's class and exposure level.

 ```Excel
 =SEERRO((PROCV($G$18;Classe;3;VERDADEIRO) + P6) + (((G22 - 5%) / 5%) * (PROCV($G$18;Classe;6;VERDADEIRO) + P6)); 0)